Bug #2375

 Whatever, I'm on it then.

-Updated by Matthieu CERDA almost 12 years ago
+Updated by Matthieu CERDA over 12 years ago

 Damn.
 Jetty seems to ignore the umask.